timfallmk/terraform-workshop-atlas/06-infra-ci/README.md

   as part of the response pool

-Making Scary Chagnes via SCM
+Making Scary Changes via SCM
 ----------------------------
 1. Edit the file "terraform/aws.tf" and change the name of the `aws_security_group` on line 121